50 Interesting & Fun Facts About Indiana State to Know

 Destguides may receive commissions from purchases made through affiliate links in this article.

-The Indianapolis city skyline
+The Downtown Indianapolis city skyline

 Known as the "Racing Capital of the World," Indiana is home to the famous Indianapolis Motor Speedway and the Indy 500.
 Motor racing is in Indiana's blood and probably the first thing that comes to mind when people think of the state.

 While motor racing is a big part of the state, many things make Indiana a unique and interesting place.
-From the Wabash river to the wineries and from the dunes to the donuts, there are many interesting and fun facts about Indiana state to discover.
+From the Wabash River to the wineries and from the dunes to the donuts, there are many interesting and fun facts about Indiana state to discover.

 This Midwestern state is home to baseball, ecological discoveries, popcorn, Santa Claus, and a robust bat population!
 Indiana also has many famous landmarks, from the historic town of Vincennes to Abraham Lincoln's childhood home and many more.
 Continue reading to learn 50 facts about the state of Indiana!